 With that awareness, I decided that I wanted to be flexible.
 If I had another life opportunity like a job overseas, I want to be able to have my bags packed in an hour and a plane ticket in hand.
 No worries, no headaches, no regrets.

 I also realized that owning property – anywhere – defeats that dream.
 I did the math, and I spend roughly $40k/yr in mortgage, property taxes, and utilities just to own the American dream.
 For a house that I’m in less than half the year.
-And that $40k would be putting me that much closer to having the first million in the bank.
+And that $40k would be putting me that much closer to retirement.
 Then add on top of that the aforementioned supporting “stuff”, and it adds up to be a very expensive proposition, and in a repressed state with a housing market that will never return to normal.
 In the stock market, it would be time to have a stop limit order in.
 Cut your losses and stop throwing good money after bad.

 So now is that time.
 Cut the losses.
 Downsize.
 The biggest piece of “stuff” is ready to hit the market.
 I wish that I had this epiphany three years ago when I bought it, or even two years ago when I started dumping a ton of cash into it to get it exactly the way I thought I would want it for life.
 I never would have put $30k into the master bath.
 Never would have put in home automation.
 Wouldn’t have built a dock last summer.
 The list goes on and on.
 It is, however, all of these things that combine to make me the person that I am today.
 So now it’s time to put the final touches on the house to get it ready for sale.
 Tile the downstairs bar.
 Do something with the wine cellar.
 Paint the last few pieces of trim.
 Resurface the countertop in the basement kitchen.
 All things that were on the “I’ll get to it someday list”.